jcaverhagen/python_docx_xlsx/README.md

 Changelog:
 ##### 31-07-2015
+- Fixed issue when add an other image extension to existed document. (temp fix add as default all images extensions to [Content_Types].xml)
 - option to post width and height with new image (percentages).
 Default 100%
 - Implemented method to add images to document (just the basics)